tbeaulieu/exercise-frontend/README.md

 - Use HTML5 semantic markup elements.
 - Write your CSS using a preprocessor (Sass).
 - Use React as your JavaScript library and try to avoid using Create React App.
-- Add one unit test using Jest or Mocha/Chai.
+- Add one or more unit tests using Jest or Mocha/Chai.
 - Bonus: Use a module bundler or task manager such as Webpack to compile static assets.
 Along with this, include a linter for your code (ESLint, Prettier, ect.).

 ## Exercise